Ksmgole/crispy-succotash-test/README.md

 - To run on browser <code> npm start </code>

 ## Folder structure
 - Fixtures: Test data are stored in fixture JSON files.
-Two separate files are maintained for user and feeds data.
+Two separate files are maintained for 'user' and 'feeds' data.
 - Integration: All the test files are maintained inside this folder.
 Two main folders are created,each containing the respective test files as listed below:
    * Auth
      * Sign up